 Speed limits

-All our current speed limits meet the guidelines set by the Department of Transport.
-However, you can request a speed limit change through your councillor.
+Our speed limits meet the guidelines set by the Department for Transport, but you can request a speed limit change through your County Councillor.

 Speed limits in Suffolk

-A recent review of speed limits on all A and B class roads has shown they all follow the guidance from the Department of Transport.
+Speed limits on all A and B class roads follow the guidance from the Department for Transport.

-We are confident that speed limits are largely appropriate across Suffolk.
-Most requests for a speed limit change will not now meet the requirements for reconsideration.
+We are confident that speed limits are largely appropriate across Suffolk and requests for speed limit changes will likely not meet the requirements for reconsideration.

-Any County Councillor who believes a request from their parish or town council requires a full assessment should speak to their Community Liaison Engineer.
+Any County Councillor who supports a request from their parish or town council should speak to their Community Liaison Engineer to request a full assessment.

 You can read our speed limit policy (PDF, 76KB) for full background and details on speed limits in Suffolk.